-This is a bright and light strawberry salad tossed with fresh watermelon and tomatillos.
-It’s the perfect mélange of sweetness and tartness that will fuel your body full of vitamin C!
+This is a bright and light watermelon salad tossed with fresh strawberries and tomatillos.
+It’s the perfect mélange of sweetness and tartness that will fuel your body with vitamin C!
 Plus, it only takes 10 minutes to make!

-When I think about summer salads I see vibrant colors and fruits dressed in a simple vinaigrette.
+When I think about summer salads I see vibrant colors and fresh fruits dressed in a light vinaigrette.

-This watermelon, strawberry and tomatillo salad was a happy accident I created when I had leftover watermelon and didn’t know what to do with it.
+This strawberry, tomatillo and watermelon salad was a happy accident I created when I had leftover watermelon and didn’t know what to do with it.

 I was craving something tart and sweet and super refreshing.
-As I was browsing the vegetable aisle at the grocery store I saw bright green tomatillos and thought it might pair well with watermelon, so I grabbed a couple and walked over to the fruit section.
-I felt like it needed something else, something sweeter than watermelon to make the flavors bounce.
+Well, as I was browsing the vegetable aisle at the grocery store I saw bright green tomatillos and thought they might pair well with watermelon, so I grabbed a couple and walked over to the fruit section.
+I felt like it needed something else… something sweeter than watermelon to make the flavors really bounce.

 That’s when I saw big and beautiful strawberries, freshly picked from a farm in upstate New York.
-That’s when I knew I was about to make something seriously yummy.
+That’s the moment I knew I was about to make something seriously yummy.

 And I was right.
 I fell in love with the fruit salad as soon as I was done chopping and tossing the ingredients!

 This watermelon salad has everything – it’s sweet, tangy and tart and feels so crisp and cleansing.
 I’m telling you, if you are looking for a bright, feel good salad this weekend, this is the salad for you!